ibm-cloud-docs/cloud-object-storage/api-reference/api-reference-objects.md

 ## Upload an object
 {: #object-operations-put}

 A `PUT` given a path to an object uploads the request body as an object.
-All objects uploaded in a single thread should be smaller than 500 MB (objects that are [uploaded in multiple parts](/docs/cloud-object-storage?topic=cloud-object-storage-large-objects) can be as large as 10 TB).
+All objects uploaded in a single thread should be smaller than 500 MB to minimize the risk of network disruptions, but can be as large as 5 GB. (objects that are [uploaded in multiple parts](/docs/cloud-object-storage?topic=cloud-object-storage-large-objects) can be as large as 10 TB).

 Personally Identifiable Information (PII): When creating buckets or adding objects, please ensure to not use any information that can identify any user (natural person) by name, location, or any other means.
 {: note}